veeeceee/metadex/README.md

 ### Input
 Args:
--study (str): the name of the directory where all the counts will be located -metagenomeGroupDict (dict): dictionary of the format {MGRAST id: group}
+- study (str): the name of the directory where all the counts will be located
+- metagenomeGroupDict (dict): dictionary of the format {MGRAST id: group}
--source (str): annotation source, e.g. RefSeq, GenBank, SEED.
-See MG-RAST API docs -evalue (int): e-value cut-off.
-See MG-RAST API docs -identity (int): percentage identity cut-off for annotations.
-See MG-RAST API docs -length (int): length parameter for MG-RAST API call.
+- source (str): annotation source, e.g. RefSeq, GenBank, SEED.
+See MG-RAST API docs
+- evalue (int): e-value cut-off.
+See MG-RAST API docs
+- identity (int): percentage identity cut-off for annotations.
+See MG-RAST API docs
+- length (int): length parameter for MG-RAST API call.
 See MG-RAST API docs

 Output